 You can then navigate to the directory of your website.

 If you’re still seeing the white screen after following the steps above, it may be time to restore your site to a previously working state.
 For cPanel packages see our guide here.

-If you have any questions, our support team are available 24/7.
+If you have any more questions about the WordPress white screen of death or any other related queries, our support team are available 24/7.
 You can get in touch with us via support ticket, live chat or telephone, here.